-She was crying now, but nodded she was ready.
-Casper was going along with me but reluctantly.
-I took his hand, then took her’s.
+She is crying again, but nods that she is ready.
+Casper is going along with me reluctantly.
+I take his hand, and then take her’s.

 She gasped.
 “That’s the angel from last night.”

 “Well, he’s now in your heart with Jesus.”
-Casper made a face but touched her.
+Casper makes a face but touches her.

-She fainted.
-Her friends lifted her up.
-I told them to take her someplace quiet, and that she was fine, just overwhelmed.
+She faints.
+Her friends lift her up.
+I tell them to take her someplace quiet, and that she is fine, just overwhelmed.

-The crowd was very hushed.
-Looking at Jack and me with wide-eyed belief.
-This was crazy magic.
+The crowd goes hush, looking at Jack and me in wide-eyed belief.
+This is crazy magic.

 “Hey, when you have someone in your heart, you need to share them with others, family, friends, schoolmates, strangers.
-Jace will always be in my heart.
-Jane wanted someone to share her heart with Jesus.
+Jace is always in my heart.
+Jane wants someone to share her heart with Jesus.
 I didn’t lose Jace.
 He’s just sharing right now.
 But, hey, it’s Saturday.
 Church is for tomorrow.
 Anyone want to hear more Elvis?”

 ‘Blue Suade Shoes’